calacademy-research/web-asset-importer/picturae_readme.txt

     specify7_ipup : used to update ip addresses in config and settings files.

-    R files:
-        R_TNRS: a taxonomic name resolver in the taxon_check/ folder.
+    BOT_TNRS: a taxonomic name resolver in the taxon_check/ folder.
 Further details in .readme.txt in the taxon_check/ folder

     SQL files:
         in test_csv_purge_sq/: